wh-alice/mig_visualstudio/vs/misc/how-to--read-from-and-write-to-the-feedback-region-of-the-status-bar.md

 ---
-title: "How to: Read from and Write to the Feedback Region of the Status Bar | testtitle" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Read from and Write to the Feedback Region of the Status Bar" ms.custom: "" ms.date: "10/20/2016" ms.prod: "visual-studio-dev14"